-The City shall prepare outreach materials, and online forms and applications to encourage adaptive reuse to property owners and interested developers.
+The City shall prepare outreach materials, and online forms and applications to also encourage adaptive reuse to property owners and interested developers.
+The City will review and amend permit procedures and infrastructure requirements if feasible to promote successful conversion implementation projects.

-Time Frame: December 2024 to adopt ordinance, June 2025 for outreach materials.
+Time Frame: Short December 2024 to adopt ordinance, June 2025 for outreach materials.